CaglarKullu/virtual_food_storage/README.md

 ### Effective State Management

-We use StateNotifier along with Riverpod for state management.
+I use StateNotifier along with Riverpod for state management.
 The switch statement in UI components reacts to different states:

 ```dart
 class FoodItemsView extends ConsumerWidget {